ActivityWatch/aw-watcher-web/README.md

 ### Firefox Enterprise Policy

+**NOTE:** Due to Mozilla Addon policy, this is not possibly with the Mozilla-hosted versions of the extension.
+You need to fork the extension and modify a hardcoded value to get this to work.

 Due to the issue mentioned above, a privacy notice has to be displayed to follow the Mozilla add-on policy.
 This can be pre-accepted by setting the following Firefox Enterprise Policy:
 ```json
 {